eightyfive/fetch-run/README.md

 ## `Http`

 `Http` exposes the same request and middleware APIs as `Api`, but leaves response parsing to the caller.
-It is suitable for downloads, blobs, streams, file uploads, and endpoints that do not return JSON.
+Use it for downloads, blobs, streams, file uploads, and endpoints that do not return JSON.

 ```ts
 import { Http } from 'fetch-run';